 Auto accidents result in 55% of all disabling spinal cord injuries.
 In particular, danger are those who drive SUVs and trucks, vehicles with a high likelihood of rollover accidents.
 In many cases, passengers and drivers are crushed within their cars, damaging the spine.

 Are you suffering from quadriplegia or paraplegia after a car accident?
-If your injuries were caused by the negligence of another driver or the weaknesses of a defective vehicle, you may be entitled to significant compensation through a personal injury lawsuit.
+If your injuries were caused by the negligence of another driver or the weaknesses of a defective vehicle, you may be entitled to significant compensation through a personal injury lawsuit in New York.

 Construction is widely considered one of America’s most dangerous industries.
 Heavy machinery accidents and falls from scaffolding account for many spinal cord injuries each year.